Dženan Bureković

-Dženan Bureković (born 29 May 1995) is a Bosnian professional footballer who plays as a left-back for Serbian club Spartak Subotica on loan from the Hungarian club Újpest.
+Dženan Bureković (born 29 May 1995) is a Bosnian professional footballer who plays as a left-back for Hungarian club Újpest.

 Club career

 In February 2023, Bureković joined Spartak Subotica in Serbia on loan.

 International career

 He received a call for the Bosnia and Herzegovina U21 team for their game against Switzerland played on 30 June 2016, but stayed on the bench.

 Club statistics

 Updated to games played as of 27 June 2020.